w3c/wai-media-guide/description.md

 _What:_ Audio description describes visual information needed to understand the content.
 It is usually narration added to the soundtrack.

-_Who:_ Audio description provides content to people who are blind and others who cannot see the video adequately.
+_Who:_ Description provides content to people who are blind and others who cannot see the video adequately.

 _Example:_ [Video that includes audio description of the visual information (YouTube)](https://www.youtube.com/watch?v=F3A1VffiOH4&list=PLhDEeYUfW02Qo4r2KlzagxZxhYcZADee-&index=3)